 They promise to provide bright colors that require fewer coats and less dry time.

 Pacifica’s applicator brush is vegan.
-It’s also wide, so you can get the job done quicker.
+It’s also wide, so you can get the work done quicker.

 The polish, meanwhile, is free of parabens, phthalates, toluene, xylene, formaldehyde resin, and camphor, as well as animal ingredients.

 Users say that it’s very low-odor.